chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 <carriage return>
 ```

-*Reminder: [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets indicates when an empty line is expected.
-Press `<Enter>` to add it.*
+<sup>[Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets indicates when an empty line is expected.
+Press `<Enter>` to add it.</sup>

-With this code, we have modified the resource accessible at `/put` to now hold the string `Hello World!`. **The httpbin server sends back in the response the data just uploaded** -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
-Try it for yourself!
+With this code :point_up:, we have modified the resource accessible at `/put` to now hold the string `Hello World!`. **The httpbin server sends back in the response the data just uploaded** -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly. :bangbang: Try it for yourself!

 `PUT` though is not only able to modify an existing resource, it can also **create** a resource on the server.
 The status code in the response tells us whether a resource was modified (`200 OK`) or created (`201 Create`).
 More information can be found on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT).
 What happens if you try to replace `/put` in this exercise with another resource (e.g. `/myfile`)?
 Does the httpbin.org server allow the creation of a new resource?